 Patrick's music has been broadcasted on Dutch radio stations, NPO Radio 4, Concertzender and Stranded FM (for Gaudeamus Muziekweek), as well as US station WCNY, and has been featured on releases from Birmingham Record Company and Huddersfield Contemporary Records.

-Since 2020, Patrick has been working closely with composer-performer colleague Peter Bell on a new electric guitar and modular synth duo named Open Union, working closely with composers May Chi, Christine Cornwell and Wilson Leywantono to create new verbal and text based works, with the first concert taking place in June 2022.
+Since 2020, Patrick has been working closely with composer-performer colleague Peter Bell on a new electric guitar and modular synth duo named Open Union, working closely with composers Christine Cornwell, Wilson Leywantono, May Chi and Paolo Griffin to create new verbal and text based works, with two performances taking place, the first in June 2022, as part of the Royal Birmingham Conservatoire's CODA Festival, followed by an appearance at the AMOK series at Artefact, Stirchley in January 2023.

 He holds a Masters degree in composition from the Koninklijk Conservatorium Den Haag (Royal Conservatoire of The Hague) and a Bachelor's degree from the Royal Birmingham Conservatoire.
 His principal tutors have included Martijn Padding, Guus Janssen, Andrew Hamilton, Seán Clancy, Ed Bennett, Howard Skempton and Michael Wolters.